TUMFTM/racetrack-database/README.md

 every track.

 The quality of the source data varies greatly depending on the location.
 Accordingly, the quality of the results varies as well.
-Please bear this in mind and consider whether the quality is sufficient for the desired application.
+Please bear this in mind and check whether the accuracy is sufficient for the desired application.

 # Acknowledgement
 The image processing algorithm to extract the track widths was developed by Andressa de Paula Suiti during her semester